MxEvangelists/MXSDWindows/README.md

 ### First time download

-This content must be installed under `C:\MendixStream`.
+These Windows utilities must be installed under `C:\MendixStream`.
 Make this folder on your PC first if necessary.

-Download the latest content as follows:
+Download the latest utilities as follows:
 ```
 cd \MendixStream
 git clone https://github.com/Adrian-Preston/MXSDWindows.git